Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 RoboForm

-A very serious tool, moreover, free for individuals
+A very serious tool, and also free for individuals.

-Web form filler and password manager.
+A program for automatically filling out forms on web pages and a password manager.
 Despite the fact that the password storage function is secondary, the utility is considered one of the best password managers.
-It has been developed since 1999 by the private company Siber Systems (USA).
-There is a paid version, but additional features are available for free (Freemium license) for individuals.
+Developed since 1999 by the private company Siber Systems (USA).
+There is a paid version, but additional features are available free of charge (Freemium license) for individuals.

-• encryption by the client module (without the participation of the server);
+• encryption by the client module (without server participation);

 • cryptographic algorithms: AES-256 + PBKDF2, DES/3-DES, RC6, Blowfish;